-16. CENTCOM, "Operation Desert Shield/Desert Storm," 6.
+16. USCENTCOM, "Operation Desert Shield/Desert Storm," 6.
 For a flowchart explaining these relationships, see Khaled bin Sultan, Desert Warrior (New York: HarperCollins, 1995), 244-47.

-17. Peter de la Billière, Storm Command: A Personal Account of the Gulf War (New York: HarperCollins, 1992), 303.
+17. Peter de la Billiére, Storm Command: A Personal Account of the Gulf War (New York: HarperCollins.
+1992), 303.
 Khaled bin Sultan reports that "working in parallel, Schwarzkopf and I were often in close and instant agreement.
 Sometimes, however, we disagreed significantly, and at other times we were obliged to negotiate with each other to reach a compromise.
-He was not an easy man to deal with, but neither was I." Bin Sultan, Desert Warrior, 191; see also 200-204.
+He was not an easy man to deal with, but neither was I." Bin Sultan, Desert Warrior, 191.
+See also 200-204.

-18. CENTCOM, "Operation Desert Shield/Desert Storm," 7.
+18. USCENTCOM, "Operation Desert Shield/Desert Storm," 7.
 These were parallel, though not equivalent, since the US force commitment was so much larger than anyone else's.
 See bin Sultan, Desert Warrior, 193-97.

-19. CENTCOM, "Operation Desert Shield/Desert Storm," 11.
+19. USCENTCOM, "Operation Desert Shield/Desert Storm," 11.

-20. Bensahel, "Coalition Paradox," 73.
+20. Bensahel, Coalition Paradox, 73.

-21. CENTCOM, "Operation Desert Shield/Desert Storm," 570.
+21. USCENTCOM, "Operation Desert Shield/Desert Storm," 570.

-22. Bensahel, "Coalition Paradox," 60-61; and US Department of Defense, Final Report to Congress, 494, 559.
-Bensahel compellingly argues that the ineffectiveness of Iraqi troops on the ground was one of the most important reasons the coalition worked.
+22. Bensahel, Coalition Paradox, 60-61; and DoD, Final Report to Congress, 494, 559.
+Bensahel compellingly argues that one of the most important reasons the coalition worked was because of the ineffectiveness of Iraqi troops on the ground.

-23. Bensahel, "Coalition Paradox," 90; and G. W. Bush and Brent Scowcroft, A World Transformed (New York: Alfred A. Knopf, 1998), 342.
+23. Bensahel, Coalition Paradox, 90; and G. W. Bush and Brent Scowcroft, A World Transformed (New York: Alfred A. Knopf, 1998), 342.

 24. Bin Sultan, Desert Warrior, 32, 265.
-See also bin Sultan's account of his "duels" with French minister of defense Jean-Pierre Chevènement (ibid., chap.
+See also bin Sultan's account of his "duels" with French minister of defense Chevènement (ibid., chap.
 26).

-25. See P. A. Weitsman, "With a Little Help from Our Friends?
+25. See P. A. Weitsman, "With a Little Help from our Friends?
 The Costs of Coalition Warfare," Origins: Current Events in Historical Perspective 3, no. 1 (2009): 1-13.

-26. Incremental costs rather than total costs are a better estimate of costs incurred by the United States.
-Total costs include expenditures the United States would have incurred even if Operation Desert Shield/ Desert Storm had not been undertaken (e.g., regular pay of active duty military personnel).
-Incremental costs are those incurred specifically because of the operations (e.g., imminent-danger pay to reservists, less normal drill pay).
-General Accounting Office (GAO), Operation Desert Shield/Storm: Update on Costs and Funding Requirements, GAO-NSIAD-92-194 (Washington, DC: GAO, May 1992), 2, http://archive.gao.gov/d32t10/146715.pdf.
+26. Incremental rather than total costs are a better estimate of costs incurred by the United States.
+Total costs include expenditures the United States would have incurred even if Operation Desert Shield/Desert Storm had not been undertaken, e.g., regular pay of active duty military personnel.
+Incremental costs are those incurred specifically because of the operations, e.g., imminent danger pay to reservists, less normal drill pay.
+Government Accountability Office (GAO), "Operation Desert Shield/Storm: Update on Costs and Funding Requirements," GAO-NSIAD-92-194, May 1992, 2.
 See bin Sultan, Desert Warrior, chap.
-17, for a discussion of the unique contributions of Saudi Arabia and, in contrast, H. Norman Schwarzkopf with Peter Petre, General H. Norman Schwarzkopf: The Autobiography; It Doesn't Take a Hero (New York: Bantam Books, 1992), chaps.
+17, for a discussion of the unique contributions of Saudi Arabia and, in contrast, H. Norman Schwarzkopf, It Doesn't Take a Hero (New York: Bantam Books, 1992), chaps.
 19-20.

-27. CENTCOM, "Operation Desert Shield/Desert Storm,"1.
+27. USCENTCOM, "Operation Desert Shield/Desert Storm," 1.

-28. See Katsuaki L. Terasawa and William R. Gates, "Burden Sharing in the Persian Gulf: Lessons Learned and Implications for the Future," Defense Analysis 9 (1993): 171-95, for troop deployments by country.
+28. See K. L. Terasawa and W. R. Gates, "Burden sharing in the Persian Gulf: Lessons Learned and Implications for the Future," Defense Analysis 9 (1993): 171-95, for troop deployments by country.